 What I think people sometimes mean, but rarely ever say, with the idea that “everyone should be a leader,” is more abstract.
 What I think they mean is that we should be leaders, ultimately, of ourselves, not passive followers of what other people say and want for us, just because they have an opinion.
 We should lead our mind, our heart, our emotions, our impulses, our desires, and the direction of our lives.
-There is no honor in being bullied by society or by our own evil desires!
-In this sense, I agree 100% that everyone should be a leader.
-That is, after all, what the universal good of self-mastery is all about.
+There is no honor in submitting to society or impulsive pleasure for their own sake.
+In this sense, I couldn’t agree more.

 Overall, and in general, however, leadership of others sucks.

 Can you imagine being the president of the US–all the vitriol, abuse, and criticism that every US president receives, so much of it irrational, partisan, and hateful?

 Parents and teachers struggle to lead their children.
 Pastors routinely battle depression having to deal with people’s nonsense on a weekly basis.
 And politicians and businessmen in positions of leadership adapt themselves to greater levels of stress.

 There are people called to be leaders of others, but certainly not most people, and certainly not everyone.

 All leaders are also followers, both of other men, and ultimately of God.
 Take it from David, who was an earthly king.

 If I take the wings of the morningPsalm 139:9-10

 and dwell in the uttermost parts of the sea,

 10 even there your hand shall lead me,